kiran/kiranbot/content/post/2016-07-27-punch-cards.md

 ---
 date: 2016-07-27
 title: "A History of Storage Media: Punch Cards"
-category: computers
-tags: [history of technology, storage]
+tags: [computers, history of technology, storage]
 ---

 Storage is an essential part of every computer architecture, from a Turing machine's hypothetical tape to the registers and memory unit of a Von Neummann architecture.
 Storage media have gone through several technological evolutions over time, including some delightfully bizarre mechanisms.